Showing

 A Championship Show in April and an Open Show in September.

 Although club shows are run to a high standard, the atmosphere tends to be relaxed and friendly.
 At the Championship Show the entry is higher allowing new members or prospective Sealyham owners to view different lines of Sealyhams and speak to their breeders.
-If you are a little unsure of where to go for your future show dog this is usually the place to be.

 If you need any help or advice regarding the shows don’t hesitate to contact the Officers or a member of the Committee – that’s what they are there for!